PabloBagliere/Crud-nest/README.md

 - [Graphql] : used to respond to requests
 - [Graphql-Apollo]: clarification is used because nest.js uses it internally

+clarification I am not an expert in these technologies and I am learning these technogies

 [Nest.js]: <https://github.com/nestjs/nest>
 [Typeorm]: <https://github.com/typeorm/typeorm>
 [Graphql]: <https://graphql.org/>